puntersloveit/puntersloveit.github.io/3_about.markdown

 For example, if teams you like are playing and the rating shows a ```GR > 5```(this game is above average), you will probably be satisfied watching this game.

 # When game ratings update?
- - NFL, everyday 6 and 8 UTC.
-Additional for sunday only - 4
+ - NFL, everyday 6:00 and 8:00 UTC.
+Additional for sunday only - 4:00 UTC
- - NCAA, everyday 4 and 7 UTC
+ - NCAA, everyday 4:00 and 7:00 UTC

 UTC time its: -8 USA Pacific, -5 USA Eastern, +1 Berlin, Madrid, Paris, Rome, +2 Kiyv, Cairo, Jerusalem, +3 Moscow, Istanbul, +4 Dubai, Tbilisi, +5 Tashkent, Karachi, +6 Almaty, Dhaka, +7 Jakarta, Bangkok, +8 Shanghai, Taipei, Singapoure, +9 Tokyo, Seoul, +10 Sidney, Vladivostok, +12 Auckland, Petropavlovsk-Kamchatsky